SupaeroDataScience/stochastic/src/docs/index.md

 of these same topics and introduces new topics such as genetic programming and quality diversity.

-The [Introduction to Evolutionary Computing](https://link.springer.com/book/10.1007/978-3-662-44874-8) book by A.
+Both the [Introduction to Evolutionary Computing](https://link.springer.com/book/10.1007/978-3-662-44874-8) book by A.
-E. Eiben is recommended as reading for this class.
+E. Eiben and [Evolutionary Computation: A Unified Approach](https://mitpress.mit.edu/9780262529600/evolutionary-computation/) by Kenneth A. De Jong are recommended for those who want to go further.